kettanaito/naming-cheatsheet/README.md

 const pages_count = 5;
 const should_update = true;
 ```

 * Name, whether of a variable, method, or something else, should be *short*, *descriptive* and *intuitive*:
   * **Short**.
-Variable should not take long to type, and therefore to remember,
+Variable should not take long to type and, therefore, to remember,
   * **Descriptive**.
-Name of the variable should reflect what this variable possesses/does in the most efficient way,
+Name of the variable should reflect what it does/possesses in the most efficient way,
   * **Intuitive**.
-Name of the variable should read naturally, as close to common speach as possible
+Name of the variable should read naturally, as close to the common speach as possible

 ```js
 /* Bad */
 const a = 5; // "a" could mean anything